 These past two years have radically changed the way we work.
 What have been the consequences of working remotely on employees' well-being and mental health?
 How have companies managed to adapt their leadership and management from a distance?

-According to Buffer’s 2022 State Of Remote Work survey, this is how employees feel about remote working:
+According to Buffer’s 2022 State Of Remote Work survey, employees define how they truly feel about remote work:

 61% of employees describe their experience with remote work as very positive.